July 20, 20210 mins read

 Snyk supports multiple authentication (authN) strategies on its APIs.
 Historically, API keys have been the primary form of authN, but more recently we introduced support for authN using signed JWTs produced as a result of an OAuth integration.
 This is currently in use by both our AWS CodePipeline and Bitbucket integrations.

 In the beginning, Snyk began with a hub and spoke architecture with a central monolith making authN decisions.
 This worked great as Snyk was finding its market fit and iterating quickly.
-But as the scale of the organisation and its customer base grew, so did the demand to adopt a service-oriented architecture (SOA).
+But as the scale of the organization and its customer base grew, so did the demand to adopt a service-oriented architecture (SOA).
 However, making that architectural change would require each service to make authN decisions.
 Meaning each service would need to be aware of multiple authentication strategies, which would become cumbersome and hard to scale over time.

 In order to support our drive towards adopting an SOA, we concluded that the most secure and pragmatic approach was to have a single authority normalize authN strategies into a cryptographically assured identity token.
 This token could then be consumed and validated by services without them needing to handle the complexity of supporting multiple authN strategies.
 More simply, we would have a single authority make an authN decision and then have it pass on a signed JWT for the rest of the system to consume.